 A Cross-Commodity swap is a swap, which settles financially, based on the difference of the published price indices for two different commodities.
 The relationship between the commodities, either price or volume, is specified in the contract

-Monthly cash settlements
+Monthly cash settlements (D e need this information?)

 Constructing a cross-commodity swap